-In addition, an Indigenous Community Investment Fund was launched in 2016, which will see $1.2 million invested over four years in local Aboriginal projects and programs endorsed by local Aboriginal leadership.
+In addition, an Indigenous Community Investment Fund was launched in 2016, which will see $1.2 million invested over four years in local Indigenous projects and programs endorsed by local Indigenous leadership.

 In 2017, Bruce Power also launched a $100,000 Community Safety Fund for initiatives in Bruce, Grey and Huron counties that promote safety in our communities.
 Applications will be accepted through our regular online process through to Dec.
 21, 2017.